What happens when strong data has real community impact in America?

 The insight

-By localising this insight state by state, we turned a single national dataset into 50 distinct, community-focused stories, each tied to roads people use every day.
+We localised this insight for every state.
+By distilling a single national dataset into 50 distinct, community-focused stories, we moved the conversation from “national statistics” to the specific roads people use every day.

 The strategy